 It was actually Neilson who is credited with the operation to signal the beginning of the rising, which he presumably came up with in one of his sober moments.
 The mail coach system, operating out of Dublin to the corners of Ireland, was a vital method of communication at the time, and the coaches would leave Dublin late at night or in the early hours of the morning, their regular rides a sure symbol of the operation of the government and the status quo.
 In order to send the signal that the rising was to begin, the United Irishmen planned to intercept and destroy the coaches.
 When they failed to arrive at their interim and final destinations, it would be as effective a sign as any that the moment had come.
 Groups were already assembling, but they still awaited the go from an actual higher authority.

 Men were detailed to stop the coaches that night, but inevitably, things went wrong.
 Four of the five coaches would be unscathed in their initial journeys, some even passing by fighting that had already broken out – perhaps making a mockery of the idea – and others actually riding through United barricades.
 One was stopped and burned at Santry, its passengers left unharmed, but the bonfire did not have the desired effect.

-But as the coach heading for Munster passed through Kildare, a body of rebels under a man named Michael Reynolds took action.
-Near Naas, the coach was stopped, set ablaze, and its passengers killed.
+As the coach heading for Munster passed through Kildare, a body of rebels under a man named Michael Reynolds took action.
+Near Naas the coach was stopped, set ablaze, and its passengers killed.
 By that moment the rising had already begun in parts of Kildare, but it is as suitable an event to point to as any other when it comes to determining the beginning of the 1798 rebellion.
 It was the early hours of May 24th.

 To read the rest of the entries in this series, click here to go to the index.